 - The $120 designer – Selcha: Within about 15 minutes, Selcha wrote back asking me what style and colors I wanted as well as where I planned to place the tattoo.
 I asked for a style similar to a floral tattoo design in their Fiverr portfolio and requested purple and white orchids.
 She also asked if I wanted additional details.
 I clarified that stems and leaves would be nice, but I didn’t want the design to include other flowers or extra details.

 Comparing the Final ResultsAll three freelance artists created beautiful designs and were easy to work and communicate with.
 Although one designer stood out as a personal favorite, I’d happily hire any of them again.

+The $20 Tattoo DesignI’d paid extra to speed up this project, so I already anticipated a quick turnaround.
+Yet patriajasa worked even faster than I expected, delivering the tattoo design in about 16 hours.
 Because I’d purchased a minimal design package, I really just expected a basic line drawing.
 However, the design includes much more detail and shading than I thought it would.
 I also appreciated that this designer sent me a mockup of the tattoo on a model’s shoulder blade, which helped me visualize exactly how it would look.
 That showed me that they’d taken extra care and thought to make sure the tattoo would work on the body and not just as a standalone sketch.
 Overall, patriajasa went above and beyond, providing much more value than what I would anticipate from an inexpensive gig.

+The $50 Tattoo DesignMecandon also delivered my design way ahead of schedule.
+The gig included a five-day turnaround, but I received the final design in just three days.
 Although I think the cheaper and midrange pieces reflect similar levels of skill, it’s nice to see that you do get more when you pay extra for a tattoo design.
 As promised, this piece features more shading and detail, making the flowers appear more lifelike.

+The $120 Tattoo DesignUnlike the two other freelance artists, selcha sent me a preliminary sketch halfway through the process so I could review the composition and shape.
+Since this gig was significantly more expensive, I liked that I had a chance to request changes and make sure I was getting what I wanted.
+She ended up delivering the final product within six days, so one day ahead of schedule.
+Once again, I was pleased to see that purchasing a more expensive gig offered more value.
+The composition and linework are a level above the others, and the stunning colors really bring the tattoo design to life.
+Since this was my favorite piece, I didn’t mind waiting longer to receive it.
+It’s easy to see that you can get great work on Fiverr, even if you can’t afford to spend much.
+The cheapest tattoo designer produced lovely work, and they added value with a helpful mockup and a quick turnaround time.
 But if you want a design in color or a specific style, I’d recommend paying more.
 If you liked the work of Patriajasa and Mecandon, they both offer different, more premium packages too which would allow for more detail and color and you can always contact a seller directly to discuss your specific needs and get a custom order.
 After all, tattoos are relatively permanent decisions, so you want to make sure you have a unique piece that you’ll love for years to come.
 The most expensive tattoo designer delivered gorgeous work that was well worth the higher price.

-Hiring a freelance tattoo designer on Fiverr is even easier than you might think.
-When reviewing the platform, our expert gave it a 4.7 out of 5 for its ease of use, features, support, and pricing.
-There’s a reason it’s made our list of the top freelance websites in 2021.
+Hiring a Freelancer for Tattoo Design on FiverrHiring a freelance tattoo designer on Fiverr is even easier than you might think.
+When reviewing the platform, our expert gave it a 4.9 out of 5 for its ease of use, features, support, and pricing.
+There’s a reason it’s made our list of the top freelance websites in 2023.
 When you hire a tattoo designer on Fiverr, you get:

 - Work with vetted creators.
 To find experienced freelancers, you can search for creators with Fiverr designations like Level Two Seller or Top Rated Seller.
 You can also look for sellers with five-star ratings or rave reviews from past clients to make sure you’re hiring the ideal person for the project.